harryfear/Live-Class-Mixins/README.md

 We're using this in production to polyfil for Bootstrap's lack of @apply.

-If you're worried about a flash of unstyled or half-style content, you can add the stopFOUC class to your initial element class list, and put this style snippet just next to your script CDN include:
+If you're worried about a flash of unstyled or half-style content, you can add the `stopFOUC` class to your element's initial class list, and put this style snippet just next to your script CDN include:

 ```
 <style>